Skip to main content

 How are we helping?

-EU humanitarian aid provides vital assistance to the most vulnerable Afghans in Iran and host communities, in full compliance with the no harm principle.
-Key programmes of assistance focus on education, health and nutrition, protection, basic needs and disaster preparedness support.
+EU humanitarian aid provides vital assistance to the most vulnerable Afghans in Iran and their host communities, in full compliance with the ‘do no harm’ principle.
+This support includes education, health and nutrition, protection, basic needs, and disaster preparedness support.

-EU-funded cash assistance allows refugees to renew their identity documents and complete the necessary paperwork to enrol children into schools.
-Support covers the expenses associated with education, accommodation, essential medicines, and other basic needs.
+EU-funded cash assistance helps vulnerable people to pay for the things they need most.
+It allows refugees to renew their identity documents and complete the necessary paperwork to enrol their children in schools and cover the cost of education, accommodation, essential medicines, or other basic needs.

-To help Afghan children enrol in already overstretched education facilities, the EU and its partners also provide support by rehabilitating schools, classrooms, and sanitation facilities.
+To support the enrolment of Afghan children in the overstretched education facilities, the EU and its partners also provide support by rehabilitating schools, classrooms, and sanitation facilities.

-Part of the EU humanitarian funding also supports the delivery of life-saving medicines and medical equipment in Iran, including those required to battle the spread of epidemics.
+Part of the EU humanitarian funding also supports the delivery of life-saving medicines and medical equipment in Iran, including those required to fight the spread of epidemics.

 The EU’s assistance in Iran is channelled through non-governmental organisations, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, and UN agencies.